Botswana at the 2008 Summer Paralympics

-Botswana was due to a delegation to compete at the 2008 Summer Paralympics in Beijing.

-Tshotlego Morama, who had won gold in the women's 400m sprint in the T46 disability category at the Athens Paralympics, was due to be the country's only representative.
-However, she withdrew prior to the Games due to injury and, shortly before the Games began, it was announced the country's (unspecified) other athletes, who might have replaced her, had been "rejected by organisers because they do not meet the qualifying criteria", namely having participated in international events.
+Botswana was disqualified from participating in the 2008 Summer Paralympics in Beijing.
+Tshotlego Morama, who had won gold in the women's 400m sprint in the T46 disability category at the Athens Paralympics, was the country's sole representative.
+However, Morama had to withdraw from the competition due to injury, and the athletes that had been submitted as replacements failed to meet the qualifying criteria having not participated international events.

-The official website of the International Paralympic Committee does not even list Morama as a non-starter, and considers that Botswana did not take part in the 2008 Games.